Apostles’ Creed: God, the Father

 These beautiful lyrics from Ian Smale provide a fitting doxology to this article:

-Father God, I wonder how I managed
+Father God, I wonder how I managed to exist

 Without the knowledge of your parenthood and your loving care.